 Student groups are subject to the conduct expectations detailed throughout this policy.
-Any behavior, patterns of behavior, or information suggesting patterns of behavior that create or contributes to creating a hostile environment, retaliation, discrimination, or harassment will be investigated.
-It could result in organizational or individual charges.
+Any behavior, patterns of behavior, or information suggesting patterns of behavior that creates or contributes to the creation of hostile environment, retaliation, discrimination, or harassment will be investigated and could result in organizational and/or individual charges.

 Any member of the University community may bring allegations against a student group/organization for violation of the Sexual Misconduct and Relationship Violence Policy.
-The University will conduct a preliminary investigation into the incident.
-For cases involving a social fraternity or sorority, the case may be referred to the Vice-Chancellor of Student Affairs.
+The University will conduct a preliminary investigation into an incident.
+For cases involving a social fraternity or sorority, the case may be referred to the Dean of Students.

 An investigation will be conducted to determine if the allegations have merit and have met the threshold (defined below) to move forward with charges.
-The Title IX Coordinator and Vice-Chancellor of Student Affairs may confer with the student group/organization's advisor (s), inter/national headquarters, or other faculty and staff with a relationship to the student group/organization to solicit advice and recommendations regarding the case.
-Ultimately, the University is responsible for determining if the organization or individuals will be charged and the process for adjudication.
+The Title IX Coordinator, and Dean of Students may confer with the student group/organization's advisor(s), inter/national headquarters and/or other faculty and staff with a relationship to the student group/organization to solicit advice and recommendations regarding the case.
+Ultimately, the University is responsible for determining if the organization and/or individuals will be charged and the process for adjudication.
 All sections of this policy apply to groups and organizations.
 See Section IX for Organizational Sanctions.